abachurin/ui-2048/assets/structure.md

 * ###### General
   * There are 5 components, all independent of each other, can be restarted/scaled/changed without any loss of overall functionality.
   * At the moment it is all Python.
 The current plan is to rewrite *Frontend* in React JS, and *Worker* in Julia.

 * ###### Frontend
   Dash Python.
 Only talks to Backend via http requests.

 * ###### Backend
   FastAPI for main functionality.
 MongoDB for User information and exchange of other data.
 S3 Storage for Agent weights.
-Those are small for N <= 4, but rise to relatively almost 400 Mb for N=6.
+Those are small for N <= 4, but rise to almost 400 Mb for N=6.

 * ###### Queues and Workers
   * Initially a Redis Queue was employed, but it proved to be unsuited/unnecessary for the task.
   * Backend tasks are either very fast, responded straight away.